Renault Vitality qualify for Fusion Rocket League's European event

 The qualifier features 32 teams competing in best-of-five matches.
 The first game is a three-on-three matchup, followed by a two-on-two game and then a one-on-one battle.
 If a fourth game is necessary, the trailing team picks the format, and the other team chooses the format if a fifth game is needed.
 Renault Vitality opened with a 3-1 series win over 5Head, then swept Magnifico 3-0 and downed Team BDS 3-0.
 The trio of Alexandre "Kaydop" Courant, Yanis "Alpha54" Champenois and Victor "Fairy Peak!"
 Locquet won all three of their three-on-three matches for Renault Vitality, prevailing by a combined 9-3 score.

-The Friday losers-bracket schedule: --Team Singulatity vs. Almans; FC Barcelona vs. Servette Geneva Esports; winners meet for the right to oppose Veloce Esports
+The Friday losers-bracket schedule: --Team Singularity vs. Almans; FC Barcelona vs. Servette Geneva Esports; winners meet for the right to oppose Veloce Esports

 The overall winner will get $4,500, with the runner-up getting $3,000 and the third-place team receiving $2,000.
 If teams end up tied in the overall standings, they will split the prize money; no tiebreaker matches will be held.
-Additional prize money will be awarded to the top three in each of three-on-three, two-on-two and one-on-one brackets: $1,500 for first, $1,000 for second and $500 for third.
+Additional prize money will be awarded to the top three in each of three-on-three, two-on-two, and one-on-one brackets: $1,500 for first, $1,000 for a second, and $500 for third.

-Fusion Rocket League European qualifying placement 1-4. (qualified for main event) -- Renault Vitality, Oxygen Esports, Stormtroopers, Sandrock Gamign
+Fusion Rocket League European qualifying placement 1-4. (qualified for the main event) -- Renault Vitality, Oxygen Esports, Stormtroopers, Sandrock Gaming

 13-16. four teams TBD 17-24. eight teams TBD